Stress eating can ruin your weight loss goals – the key is to find ways to relieve stress without overeating

 In the short term, stress can shut down appetite.
-A structure in the brain called the hypothalamus produces corticotropin-releasing hormone, which suppresses appetite.
-The brain also sends messages to the adrenal glands atop the kidneys to pump out the hormone epinephrine (also known as adrenaline).
+The nervous system sends messages to the adrenal glands atop the kidneys to pump out the hormone epinephrine (also known as adrenaline).
 Epinephrine helps trigger the body's fight-or-flight response, a revved-up physiological state that temporarily puts eating on hold.

 But if stress persists, it's a different story.
 The adrenal glands release another hormone called cortisol, and cortisol increases appetite and may also ramp up motivation in general, including the motivation to eat.
 Once a stressful episode is over, cortisol levels should fall, but if the stress doesn't go away — or if a person's stress response gets stuck in the "on" position — cortisol may stay elevated.

 Stress also seems to affect food preferences.
 Numerous studies — granted, many of them in animals — have shown that physical or emotional distress increases the intake of food high in fat, sugar, or both.
 High cortisol levels, in combination with high insulin levels, may be responsible.
 Other research suggests that ghrelin, a "hunger hormone," may have a role.